Kvass: Non-bread varieties

 A traditional drink made in Ukraine was pear and apple kvas, produced by keeping dried fruit in water for two months.
 This kind of drink was popular at banquets and also kept the population from consuming low-quality water.
 Another popular traditional speciality of Ukraine is beetroot kvas, which could be consumed as a drink or used as an ingredient of other dishes, most famously borshch.
+Some types of non-bread kvass have been produced to be sold in the United States including beet and ginger and sauerkraut varieties.